kurang-dana/.github/profile/README.md

 **[bokek](https://kbbi.web.id/bokek)** /bo·kek/ *adj. slang* out of money; broke: *it's not that I don't want to help you, but I'm currently -- myself.*

-Kurang-dana is a personal organization dedicated to the art of extreme resourcefulness.
+**Bookék** is a personal organization dedicated to the art of extreme resourcefulness.
 I focus on building robust software that thrives under constraints—projects designed to do more with less.

 The philosophy here is that high-quality engineering shouldn't require expensive infrastructure or heavy abstractions.
 I treat the "lack of funds" as a creative constraint, focusing on building systems that are tiny, fast, and capable of running efficiently on minimal hardware.
 Most of what I host here are libraries and tools that ignore bloated modern patterns in favor of direct, low-level implementations.